 This course is appropriate for students who have demonstrated success in both Math 7 and Pre-Algebra and can meet the demands of a rigorous course of study.
 The course content is aligned with the NYS Learning Standards for Algebra 1, the first course in the study of high school mathematics.
 This course is an accelerated offering as students will be engaging in ninth-grade coursework as eighth-graders.
 Students will take the Algebra 1 Regents examination at the end of the course, and it will count as one-ninth of the course grade.
-Upon successful completion of the course, students will receive one high school math credit, and it will be the first math course to appear on the high school transcript.
+This course will be the first mathematics course to appear on the high school transcript.
+Students who successfully complete the course will earn one credit toward their high school diploma.
 All Smithtown students have the potential of reaching Introduction to Calculus by the end of their high school experience.
 Students who decide not to enroll in Algebra 1 in eighth grade may still self-accelerate by taking two high school mathematics courses in one year (Algebra 1 with Geometry or Geometry with Algebra 2).
 To view the mathematics course pathways please review the course flowchart on page 18.